mjdxp/desktop-theme/README.md

 ## Credits
-The GTK3 theme is based on the b00merang project Solaris 9 theme: https://github.com/B00merang-Project/Solaris-9
+The GTK3 theme is based on the b00merang project Solaris 9 theme with a few tweaks: https://github.com/B00merang-Project/Solaris-9

-The Xfwm4 theme is based on this theme: https://www.xfce-look.org/p/1231025/
+The Xfwm4 theme is based on this theme with some changes/fixes: https://www.xfce-look.org/p/1231025/

+The Unity.
+Wine, and Xfcenotify themes were made by me.
+The GTK theme is based on the look of the Motif toolkit, and the window manager theme is based on mwm/CDE (dtwm).